em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 # Session 2: Genomics Techniques
 This session will provide an overview for understanding FASTQ file formats, interpreting read quality, mapping to a reference, and calling genomic variants.
 It is derived from the [Data Wrangling and Processing for Genomics Lesson](https://datacarpentry.org/wrangling-genomics/) from [Data Carpentry](https://datacarpentry.org/lessons/) which provides a much better and in-depth view of these topics.

 To facilitate analysis on your local machine, a smaller dataset (instead of the <i>E. coli</i> used for the Data Carpentry lession) is provided.
-Additional support is provided to  running your local machine.

 ## Prior to the session: